 What Are the World Bank and the International Monetary Fund?

-What is the World Bank?
-What is the IMF?
-In this free resource, learn more about the two institutions that undergird global development and the international monetary system.
+What's the difference between the World Bank and the IMF?
+Understand two institutions that undergird global development and the international monetary system.

 History of the World Bank and the IMF

 World War II laid waste to Europe.
-It destroyed entire cities, created dire food and fuel shortages, and left the financial systems of countries like Germany in such disarray that citizens resorted to using cigarettes as money.
+It destroyed entire cities, created dire food and fuel shortages, and left the financial systems of countries like Germany in disarray.
+Economic conditions were so dire that German citizens resorted to using cigarettes as money.

 Western leaders feared this extreme poverty could open the door to communism and a resurgence of violence.
-So in 1944, as the war ended, representatives from forty-four nations met in Bretton Woods, New Hampshire, to discuss ways to promote economic recovery and build a global monetary system designed to ensure stability and prevent future wars.
-Most notable, two historic institutions emerged from that conference: the World Bank and the International Monetary Fund (IMF).
+So in 1944, as the war was coming to an end, representatives from forty-four nations met in Bretton Woods, New Hampshire.
+The world leaders met to discuss ways to promote economic recovery and build a global monetary system designed to ensure stability and prevent future wars.
+Most notably, two historic institutions emerged from that conference: the World Bank and the International Monetary Fund (IMF).

-For decades, those two organizations—traditionally led by a U.S. citizen and a European, respectively—have promoted trade, development, and economic stability around the world.
+For over seventy years, those two organizations—traditionally led by a U.S. citizen and a European, respectively—have promoted trade, development, and economic stability around the world.
 But their policies have also proved imperfect—and at times even harmful.

-This resource breaks down the successes and failures of the World Bank and the IMF and explores the roles of those institutions in a global financial landscape that looks markedly different than it did more than seventy-five years ago.
+This resource breaks down the successes and failures of the World Bank and the IMF.
+It also explores the roles of those institutions in a global financial landscape that looks markedly different than it did more than seventy-five years ago.

 What is the World Bank?

-The World Bank was founded in 1944 to provide loans for rebuilding postwar Europe, thereby supporting the continent’s long-term development.
+The World Bank was founded in 1944 to provide loans for rebuilding postwar Europe.
+The initial purpose of the institution was to support the continent’s long-term development.
 Today, its mission has expanded to ending extreme poverty and promoting shared prosperity around the world.

 To achieve this goal, the World Bank issues loans and grants to low- and middle-income countries that it classifies as developing countries.
 For example, if a government wants to build a multibillion-dollar dam or hundreds of new schools, the World Bank can assist with funding and technical support.
-Over the years, the World Bank has lent hundreds of billions of dollars to developing countries, including tens of billions of dollars annually to the world’s poorest countries, at concessional (below-market) interest rates.
+Over the years, the World Bank has lent hundreds of billions of dollars to developing countries.
+These loans include tens of billions of dollars annually to the world’s poorest countries, at concessional (below-market) interest rates.
 It also provides grant financing to poorer countries.

 The World Bank’s projects are wide-ranging, and many have been quite successful.
-In India—the country with the world’s largest number of people living in extreme poverty—the World Bank has contributed to the country’s development, improving roads in rural areas and ensuring almost every child attends elementary school.
-Elsewhere, the World Bank has devoted billions of dollars toward the global AIDS response, supplied countries with cutting-edge development research, and supported vital reconstruction work in Bosnia, Colombia, and El Salvador following those countries’ civil wars.
+In India—the country with the world’s largest number of people living in extreme poverty—the World Bank has contributed to the country’s development.
+The institution has helped improve roads in rural areas and ensured that almost every child attends elementary school.
+Elsewhere, the World Bank has devoted billions of dollars toward the global AIDS response and supplied countries with cutting-edge development research.
+Moreover, the World Bank supported vital reconstruction work in Bosnia, Colombia, and El Salvador following those countries’ civil wars.

 World Bank Project Case Studies